 4. High-quality Photos

 Guess what the newest trend on social media is?
 Food porn!
-Mouth-watering photos are the key to drawing hungry eyes via your social media channels and website.
+Mouth-watering photos are the key to drawing hungry eyes to your social media channels and website.
 Taking fantastic photos is a little tricky, you can try it yourself or consider hiring a pro to take some professional photographs of your delicious food.
 Since a picture is worth a thousand words, you can communicate better through photographs.
-Share your cooking process, decorations, fresh ingredients, drool-inducing meals and desserts and more!
+Share your cooking process, decorations, fresh ingredients, drool-inducing meals, desserts and more!
 Share your restaurant’s atmosphere, your unique vibe.

 5. Have an Online Menu

 Customers will look up your menu online before visiting your restaurant.
 Make it easy for them to find your menu, make it high quality and easy to read, make sure it’s up to date and accurate.

 Open Menu is a great website that will help make your menu look great.
 If you don’t create a good menu and make it available online for your customers, the rest of your marketing strategies are pointless.
 Make sure your design is sleek and stylish.
 Don’t make it boring, it will make the customers run away screaming!